 Our mission-driven team blends scientific rigour and community roots to deliver practical, frugal solutions for farmers and resilient agricultural systems.

 FIPS Africa’s team brings together skilled, mission-driven professionals rooted in communities and technical expertise.
-We combine scientific knowledge with hands-on experience, supporting farmers, youth and market actors through practical, frugal solutions.
+FIPS combines scientific knowledge with hands-on experience, supporting farmers, youth, and market actors through practical, frugal solutions.

 Dr David Priest is the Chief Executive Officer, Chief Technical Officer, and a Board Member of FIPS Africa.
+He is a Kenyan Permanent Resident.
 He provides strategic leadership across the organisation, guiding delivery, partnerships, and institutional growth.
 Dave combines executive management with board-level governance, ensuring FIPS remains mission-driven, accountable, and focused on scaling practical, farmer-centred solutions that strengthen livelihoods and food systems across Sub-Saharan Africa.
 He has a passion for enabling learning, supporting teams to draw out lessons, and deploying them to catalyse impact through FIPS and its partners.

 David Mwangi Njuru is a Board Member of FIPS Africa and a Kenyan agronomist with expertise in soil health, seed systems, and smallholder farming systems.
 He brings academic and research leadership that helps ensure FIPS’ work remains evidence-based and responsive to farmers’ realities.
 Throughout his career, he has worked with farmers, researchers, and development partners to strengthen agricultural productivity and resilience through improved soil management and practical innovation.
 At FIPS, he promotes collaborative research and learning that connects science with farmer experimentation and local knowledge.
 He is passionate about translating research into practical solutions that farmers can test, adapt, and scale to improve livelihoods and strengthen resilient food systems.